gnosisguild/zodiac/README.md

 ### Usage

-Once installed, you can use the contracts in the library by importing them:
+Once installed, you can use the contracts in the library by importing them into your contract:

 ```solidity
 pragma solidity ^0.8.0;